 For Hediger, the animal – in this case, Clever Hans – cannot be considered as just ‘an animal’, outside the observation process, but only as ‘an animal in interaction with a human’ – just as Kinski or Herzog is ‘a human in interactions with another human and a movie camera’.

 Beyond inter-species communication, to intra-specific communication of non-human animals, there remains the problem of observership, delineated by Thure von Uexküll (1983: 3), by which humans can only grasp zoo- or phytosemiosis with anthroposemiotic concepts.
 Yet, that problem can be approached, according to von Uexküll, through acknowledging the openness of living systems whose homeostasis is effected by open exchange with their environment.
 A sign therefore signifies to the activity of a living system something which has significance for the maintenance of the homeostasis of that system.
-For example, as von Uexküll, (von Uexküll, T. 1983: 5)ites
+For example, as von Uexküll, (von Uexküll, T. 1983: 5) writes:

 The grasping and eating of a food object creates the conditions in the gastrointestinal tract for the activation of the phytosemiotic sign processes which signify to the intestinal cells that they must absorb needed substances.
 The object ‘food’ contains carbohydrates, fats, and proteins – the signified ‘something’ for these phytosemiotic signs.